zavalab/ADAM_Documentation/dashboard_vis_tool.md

 </p>

 <p>
-    First, select <b>Go</b> in order to enter the visualization tool.
+    First, select <b>Go</b>  to enter the visualization tool.
 Then, select the <b>Upload Data File</b> button, located at the top of the page.
 </p>

 <img src="Pictures\Dashboard_tutorials\visualization_tool\vis_upload.png">